WELCOME to REVENUE MATTERS!

 In addition to the designated yearly charity, any donations made by employees to other causes will be matched up to $500 per employee, per year.
 To be eligible, donations must be made to a verified 501c charity.
 Employees should submit receipts for donations to HR.

 We encourage all team members to elevate and enrich their careers.
-Revenue Matters will cover the cost of all individuals who wish to join HSMAI or their local or state Hospitality/Lodging Association.
-The costs to take the exam for CRME and CDM are covered as well.
-Please contact your immediate supervisor for details and restrictions.
+Revenue Matters will cover the cost of all individuals who wish to join their local or state Hospitality/Lodging Association.
+Please contact your immediate supervisor for details on approved associations and restrictions.

 This is an online peer-to-peer recognition system where each employee is given 100 coins per month to give out to their co-workers as a thank you along with a shout-out on the social feed.
 Coins are collected by employeed and are redeemed for various gift cards.